 Figure 5.18: Bifurcation analysis of the predator-prey system. (a) Parametric stability diagram showing the regions in parameter space for which the system is stable. (b) Bifurcation diagram showing the location and stability of the equilibrium point as a function of a.
 The solid line represents a stable equilibrium point, and the dashed line represents an unstable equilibrium point.
 The dash-dotted lines indicate the upper and lower bounds for the limit cycle at that parameter value (computed via simulation).
-The nominal values of the parameters in the model are a = 3.2, b = 0.6, c = 50, d = 0.56, k = 125, and r = 1.6. other values this equilibrium point is unstable.
+The nominal values of the parameters in the model are a = 3.2, b = 0.6, c = 50, d = 0.56, k = 125, and r = 1.6. (leaving the other parameters at their nominal values).
+We see from this figure that for certain combinations of a and c we get a stable equilibrium point, while at other values this equilibrium point is unstable.

 Figure 5.18b is a numerically computed bifurcation diagram for the system.
 In this plot, we choose one parameter to vary (a) and then plot the equilibrium value of one of the states (H) on the vertical axis.
 The remaining parameters are set to their nominal values.
 A solid line indicates that the equilibrium point is stable; a dashed line indicates that the equilibrium point is unstable.
 Note that the stability in the bifurcation diagram matches that in the parametric stability diagram for c=50 (the nominal value) and a varying from 1.35 to 4.
 For the predator-prey system, when the equilibrium point is unstable, the solution converges to a stable limit cycle.
 The amplitude of this limit cycle is shown by the dash-dotted line in Figure 5.18b.
 A particular form of bifurcation that is very common when controlling linear systems is that the equilibrium point remains fixed but the stability of the equilibrium point changes as the parameters are varied.
 In such a case it is revealing to plot the eigenvalues of the system as a function of the parameters.
 Such plots are called root locus diagrams because they give the locus of the eigenvalues when parameters change.
 Bifurcations occur when parameter values are such that there are eigenvalues with zero real part.
-Computing environments such LABVIEW, MATLAB, and Mathematica have tools for plotting root loci.
+Computing environments such LABVIEW, MATLAB, Mathematica, and Python have tools for plotting root loci.
 A more detailed discussion of the root locus is given in Section 12.5.
 Example 5.17 Root locus diagram for a bicycle model Consider the linear bicycle model given by equation (4.8) in Section 4.2.
-Introducing the state variables $x_1 = \varphi$, $x_2 = \delta$, $x_3 = \dot{\varphi}$, and $x_4 = \dot{\delta}$ and setting the steering 5-32 Chapter 5
+Introducing the state variables $x_1 = \varphi$, $x_2 = \delta$, $x_3 = \dot{\varphi}$, and $x_4 = \dot{\delta}$ and setting the steering 5-32 CHAPTER 5